zxuuuustupid/zxuuuustupid/README.md

-# Hi there 👋
+# Welcome! 👋

-### an undergraduate student in SMEE of UESTC
+### An undergraduate student in SMEE of UESTC
+#### In Center for system reliability and safety of UESTC, China

 🔭 I’m currently working on fault detection of train tranmission systems with zero-fault sample
-🌱 I’m currently learning nothing/anything
+🌱 I’m currently learning anything
 💬 Ask me about anything you want to know
-📫 How to reach me: zhixuduan@std.uestc.edu.cn/zhixuduan123@gmail.com
+📫 How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
 😄 Pronouns: he
 ⚡ Fun fact: love MHWI and CS2
 <table>